Facts

 Leadbeater’s Possum in captivity / zoos

-In 2012 a new captive breeding program has begun at Healesville Sanctuary.
-The program has begun by sourcing (bringing into captivity) founder animals from the wild population at Yellingbo NCR.
-The Yellingbo animals are considered to be genetically distinct from the Central Highlands population.
-As of 2013 the captive animals have not bred, consequently there is no plan in place for release of any captive bred animals back to Yellingbo NCR, although other areas in the region are being investigated as possible future release sites. Â There is no captive breeding program planned for the Leadbeater’s Possums found in the Central Highlands forests – habitat protection from clearfell logging is their best hope for a future.
+In 2012 a new captive breeding program was begun at Healesville Sanctuary.
+The program began by sourcing (bringing into captivity) animals from the wild population at Yellingbo.
+Although the same species, the Yellingbo animals are genetically distinct from the Central Highlands population.
+As of October 2020 the captive animals have not bred, consequently there is no plan in place for release of any captive bred animals back to Yellingbo, although other areas in the region are being investigated as possible future release sites.
+There is no captive breeding program planned for the Leadbeater’s Possums found in the Central Highlands forests – habitat protection by ending logging of Mountain Ash forests in their range was recommended by the Threatened Species Scientific Committee as their best hope for survival.

 Taxonomy

-Common name: Leadbeater’s Possum
+Common name: Leadbeater’s Possum (sometimes “Fairy” Possum)

 Kingdom: Animalia